leapmotion/os-controls/README.md

   e.g. Lm::Gl::Shader, Lm::Gl::Texture2.

 - There are two detail-levels of GL components.
 One is the granular, consisting of abstractions of separate OpenGL concepts.
 The other is sort of "package level".
-There are two package-level GL components, which I'll make up names for because they don't exist tangibly at this moment in time.
+There are two disjoint package-level GL components, which I'll make up names for because they don't exist tangibly at this moment in time.
   * GLCoreComponent (better name needed) -- abstractions of OpenGL concepts; no external library requirements besides OpenGL and Glew.